Drowsy Driving Accident Lawyer in Tampa, FL

 You must file a drowsy driving accident claim within four years from the date of the accident.
 If a family member died in an accident caused by a fatigued driver, you have two years from the date of death to file a wrongful death claim in Florida.
 It’s very important to meet these deadlines.
 Fail to do so, and you could be barred from recovering compensation forever.

-An Experienced Tampa Drowsy Driving Lawyer Can Help You Today
+An Experienced Drowsy Driving Lawyer in Tampa Can Help You Today

 If you have been injured in a car accident caused by a drowsy driver in Central Florida, contact Brooks Law Group right away.
 Our attorneys are standing by to talk about your case and outline all of your legal options.

 Experience and knowledge are the keys to a successful outcome in any case.
 Our attorneys have decades’ worth of experience in automobile accident injury claims and are committed to obtaining the highest compensation possible for our clients.
 We will fight to bring about the most favorable results.
 Don’t hesitate to call us or contact us online now.